alphagov/govuk-developer-docs/source/manual/data-gov-uk-operations.html.md

 1. Download and install [Cloud Foundry CLI](https://github.com/cloudfoundry/cli#downloads)

 2. Sign into the PaaS.
 You will be prompted for your username and password.
-If your account is not recognised, ask 2nd line for access.
 After authenticating, a list of your accessible spaces will be shown, select `data-gov-uk`.

 ```
 cf login -a api.cloud.service.gov.uk
 ```

+> **Don't have an account?**
+> If you don't have an account or if your account isn't recognised ask on #govuk-2ndline for an account.

 3. SSH into the relevant machine, e.g. `publish-data-beta-production-worker`.